2022 Official Rules

 Ray Scott Championship: Boater $310, Co-Angler $155

-The following rules shall apply to all American Bass Anglers Open Series tournaments during the 2019 season.
-These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
+The following rules shall apply to all Open Series tournaments operated by American Bass Anglers during the 2022 season.
+These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA website at www.americanbassanglers.com.
 Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.

 i.)
 Loss of one or more fish in question.